abhisheksahnii/ovirt-site/source/documentation/how-to/networking/networks.html.md

 The first and foremost container of a network is the data center.
 The data center's networks are modelled under the data center (in the system tree and main tabs).
 In this scope, each network must have a unique name and a unique VLAN tag (if it's used).

-The availabke fields of a network entity represent the L2 properties that can be set on the network:
+The available fields of a network entity represent the L2 properties that can be set on the network:

 *   Name
     -   Used to identify the network (propogates to the hosts)